Mikael-OLS/Predicting_Rating_of_Apps/README.md

 ## Summary
 We succeed with the half of the goals by creating a model that predicts the popularity fairly well.
 The model has a MSE of 0.34 when predicting the ratings that span from 1 to 5.
 Unfortunally, the R^2 of the model is only around 0.09.
 This can only be seen as a faluire.
 The bad R^2 is probably due to the dependent variable being very hard to predict.
 However, would we choose one variable that explains the variation of our dependent variable, then it would be Reviews_log^2.

-If one would be intresting in doing a similar project - I would recommend to try to predict the ratings through ML instead of a linear model.
+If one would be interesting in doing a similar project - I would recommend trying to predict the ratings through ML instead of a linear model.

 ## Thanks for reading!